jcawley5/oidc-sample-app/readme.md

 ### Scenario 2: Run secured app locally with secured API

-Open the namespace where the Kyma deployment was applied and choose the APIs menu option.
-Choose the `orders-list-api` and check the box the enable the `Secure API` option.
-Provide the following values and save the changes.
+Open the namespace where the Kyma deployment was applied and choose the API Rules menu option.
+Choose the `orders-list-api` and choose the edit option.
+Change the access strategies to use JWT, choose the default option and provide the following values and save the changes.

 - Issuers: `<SAP IAS Issuer>`
 - JWKS URI: `<SAP IAS Issuer>/oauth2/certs`